n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram/index.md

 3. **Code node**: Connect the [Code](/integrations/builtin/core-nodes/n8n-nodes-base.code/) node with the Telegram node.
 Use the Code node to wait for a few seconds before fetching the next batch of chat IDs.
 Connect this node with the Loop Over Items node.

 You can also use this [workflow](https://n8n.io/workflows/772){:target=_blank .external-link}.

+## Remove the n8n attribution from sent messages

+If you're using the node to [send Telegram messages](/integrations/builtin/app-nodes/n8n-nodes-base.telegram/message-operations/#send-message), the message automatically gets an n8n attribution appended to the end:

+> This message was sent automatically with n8n

+To remove this attribution:

+1. In the node's **Additional Fields** section, select **Add Field**.
+2. Select **Append n8n attribution**.
+3. Turn the toggle off.

+Refer to [Send Message additional fields](/integrations/builtin/app-nodes/n8n-nodes-base.telegram/message-operations/#send-message-additional-fields) for more information.